UMWEDU/umw-careercenter-sync/_pages/peace-corps-prep-program.md

 <h6 style="padding-left: 60px">2.
 Under <em><strong>E</strong><strong>vent Type</strong></em> select <strong><em>Group Appointment</em></strong>, <strong><em>Peace Corps Prep Application</em></strong></h6>
 <h6 style="padding-left: 60px">3.
 Then select <em><strong>Join Event </strong></em>and complete the application.</h6>
 <h3><strong>Step 3:</strong> Receive notification of acceptance into the program</h3>
-<h6 style="padding-left: 30px"><em><strong>NOTIFICATION</strong>:  Students will be notified of their application status in time for <a href="http://academics.umw.edu/registrar/course-schedules-and-registration/">registration</a> for the following semester (2-3 weeks after the application deadline).</em></h6>
+<h6 style="padding-left: 30px"><em> Students will be notified of their application status in time for <a href="http://academics.umw.edu/registrar/course-schedules-and-registration/">registration</a> for the following semester (2-3 weeks after the application deadline).</em></h6>
 <h3></h3>
 <h3><strong>Step 4:</strong> Begin completing the requirements for the UMW Peace Corps Prep Certificate</h3>
-<h6 style="padding-left: 30px"><em><strong>CURRICULAR PLAN</strong>:  Upon acceptance into the program, each student will fill out a tentative curricular plan for completion of the program.</em></h6>
+<h6 style="padding-left: 30px"><em>Upon acceptance into the program, each student will fill out a tentative curricular plan for completion of the program.</em></h6>
-<h6 style="padding-left: 30px"><em><strong>ORIENTATION AND OTHER OPPORTUNITIES</strong>: Each semester, the Coordinator will conduct a workshop for all newly admitted PCPP students.
+<h6 style="padding-left: 30px"><em>Each semester, the Coordinator will conduct a workshop for all newly admitted PCPP students.
 The coordinator will organize gatherings of students in the PCPP, inviting students to attend on-campus or off-campus events related to PCPP topics of interest.</em></h6>
 <h2></h2>
 &nbsp;
 <h2><strong>Application Deadlines</strong></h2>